 11.3.1.3.4 Posting Related to Requesting Scheduling Coordinator’s Stand Alone Network Upgrades

-If the Scheduling Coordinator requesting long-termdesires to self-build Stand Alone Network Upgrades consistent with its study reports, the requesting Scheduling Coordinator must post the Long-Term Wheeling Through Financial Security for the Stand Alone Network Upgrades in its Long-Term Wheeling Through Financial Security posting.
+If the Scheduling Coordinator requesting long-term Wheeling Through Priority desires to self-build Stand Alone Network Upgrades consistent with its study reports, the requesting Scheduling Coordinator must post the Long-Term Wheeling Through Financial Security for the Stand Alone Network Upgrades in its Long-Term Wheeling Through Financial Security posting.
 The requesting Scheduling Coordinator may request to build the Stand Alone Network Upgrades in the Long-Term Wheeling Through Service Agreement negotiation process, and if the Participating TO and the CAISO agree, the study reports and the second posting will be revised accordingly once the Long-Term Wheeling Through Service Agreement has been fully executed and documents the Stand Alone Network Upgrades.
 If the Participating TO and the CAISO agree to allow the requesting Scheduling Coordinator to build a Stand Alone Network Upgrade in an executed Long-Term Wheeling Through Service Agreement, the requesting Scheduling Coordinator’s Maximum Cost Responsibility and Maximum Cost Exposure will be reduced by the cost of the Stand Alone Network Upgrade, and both the original and revised Maximum Cost Responsibility and Maximum Cost Exposure will be documented in the Long-Term Wheeling Through Service Agreement.

 If at any time the responsibility for constructing the Stand Alone Network Upgrade, or a portion thereof, reverts to the Participating TO, the requesting Scheduling Coordinator will be required to revise its Long-Term Wheeling Through Financial Security posting within thirty (30) calendar days to reflect that the Participating TO will build the Stand Alone Network Upgrade.
 The requesting Scheduling Coordinator’s Maximum Cost Responsibility and Maximum Cost Exposure also will be revised to reflect that the Participating TO will build the Stand Alone Network Upgrade.
 Failure to make a timely posting adjustment will result in the withdrawal of the Scheduling Coordinator’s request for long-term priority for Wheeling Throughs in accordance with Section 3.7.
 If a requesting Scheduling Coordinator has been allowed to reduce its Long-Term Wheeling Through Financial Security posting following the execution of its Long-Term Wheeling Through Service Agreement and subsequently withdraws, the amount of the Long-Term Wheeling Through Financial Security that is determined to be refundable will be reduced by the amount of the Long-Term Wheeling Through Financial Security posting the requesting Scheduling Coordinator avoided through the self-build option.